geek-cookbook/geek-cookbook/_snippets/recipe-footer.md

 ### Flirt with waiter (subscribe) 💌

 Want to know now when this recipe gets updated, or when future recipes are added?
-Subscribe to the [RSS feed](https://mastodon.social/@geekcookbook_changes.rss), or leave your email address below, and we'll keep you updated. (*double-opt-in, no monkey business, no spam)
+Subscribe to the [RSS feed](https://mastodon.social/@geekcookbook_changes.rss), or leave your email address below, and we'll keep you updated.

 --8<-- "convertkit-subscribe-form.html"